Theodoxus anatolicus (Récluz, 1841)

 « Shell subovate, thick, violet, slightly striate; spire short, rounded-obtuse; apex minute, laterally placed; labrum suboblique, blue-white, broadened posteriorly, subconvex; adapical margin straight, sharp. […] It often bears transverse striations […] its general colour is a purplish blue, sometimes mingled with a paler hue, and still deprived of […] longitudinal lineaments[…] The operculum of the Anatolian Nerite is bluish black on the posterior side and zoned with a rather broad, whitish band, bordered itself by a saffron thread on the anterior side. » – C. A. Récluz: “Description de quelques espèces de Nérites vivantes” part II (november 1841), Revue zoologique, Paris 1841, p.342-343.

-The species is often black, but striped specimens exist.
+The species is often black, but striped shells exist.
 Above: specimen collected in the venetian fountain of Pylí, Kos island, Dodecanese.
 4,9mm.
-Notice, on the operculum, the well developed digitation on the anterior face of the apophysis.
+Notice, on the operculum, the well developed digitation on the anterior end of the pseudoapophysis.

 Synonyms: belladona, bellardii, interposita, trojana